 Inherits="System.Web.Mvc.ViewPage<IEnumerable<CustomerSummary>>" %>

-The Inherits tag in Listing 2.3 specifies that the view's model (the ViewData.Model property) is of type IEnumerable<CustomerSummary>.
+The Inherits attribute in Listing 2.3 specifies that the view's model (the ViewData.Model property) is of type IEnumerable<CustomerSummary>.
 Because we designed our model to work with our screen, it's easy to mark up with HTML.

 Listing 2.4 Using the model in the view